Perivel/domeniere.js/src/event/README.md

     }
 }
 ```
-Notice here we use the `emit()` method to emit an event from the Domain Service (to learn more about Domain Services, see the Domain Services section).
+Notice here we use the `emit()` method to emit an event from the Domain Service (to learn more about Domain Services, see the [Services](./../service/README.md) section).

 There are, however, some cases when you want to emit an event from somewhere else.
 A common use case is within event handlers.
 In this situation, we can emit an event from anywhere like so.
 ```ts
 await Domain.EventStream().emit(new UserCreated(user));
 ```
 Notice here, that we are accessing the global `Domain` object's event stream to emit the event.
-To learn more about the `Domain`, see the Domain section.
+To learn more about the `Domain`, see the [Domain](./../domain/README.md) section.

 ## Broadcasting Events
 To broadcast our events over a network, we use our `Api`'s `broadcastEvents()` method.
-To learn more about the `Api`, see the `Api` section.
+To learn more about the `Api`, see the [Api](./../api/README.md) section.